About Regreening Africa

 Regreening Africa addresses three core cross-cutting issues in its approach, activities and impact.

-Women comprise, on average, 43% of farm labour in developing countries.
+Women comprise, on average, 43% of farm labour in the Global South.
 Despite being key players in both agricultural and pastoral production processes, female farmers face significant barriers to realizing the benefits of their labour.

 Regreening Africa supports gender-equitable policies and practices to empower women and girls by promoting economic and social rights that strengthen their voice and participation.